-With the UK government recently advising that we should be keeping our outdoor exercise local (no heading off to those far-flung beauty spots), our route options have suddenly shrunk - especially if you don’t have the advantage of endless sprawling countryside right on your back door.
+With the UK government advising that we should be keeping our outdoor exercise local (no heading off to those far-flung beauty spots), our route options have now shrunk - especially if you don’t have the advantage of endless sprawling countryside right on your back door.

 Mixing up your running routine under the current circumstances requires some innovative thinking and a pinch of creativity.
 We’ve compiled our top tips to help you keep the same route interesting, while making sure you’re still running responsibly and safely.

 That’s right, every single street - within reason.
 We're not suggesting that if you live in London that you should be doggedly pounding every single pavement within it's 1,572 km2 radius - keep it local and responsible!